-Notes:
+Valuation Date: December 31, 2018 and December 31, 2019

-December 31, 2018
+Notes: Actuarially determined contribution rates are calculated as of based on two consecutive ADCs.

-Actuarially determined contribution rates are calculated as of December 31 for the contribution period starting 6 months later.
-Actual contributions reported during the plan year are therefore based on two consecutive ADCs.
+December 31 for the contribution period starting 6 months later.
+Actual contributions reported during the plan year are therefore